Day 33 - snowless hike into Creede (24.0 miles)

 Miles: 24.0 miles

-Took me a good hour to pack up and leave.
+Took me a good hour to pack up and onto trail.
 Right away I was actually on a dirt trail, easy to see most of the time.
 There were times where there were lots of down trees so the trail was hidden.

-After awhile I got out of the burn section and out into an open meadow surrounded by much healthier forest.
+After awhile I got out of the burn section and out into an open meadow surrounded by much more healthier forest.
 Then entered the woods and had to cross a fast moving creek.
-There were several logs across so that what I did rather than get my feet wet.
+There were several logs across so I was able to keep my feet dry.
 That wasn’t easy and probably should have just walked through as I almost fell off the logs.

 Then I had a 1,000 foot climb in the woods that I wasn’t expecting.
 I just assumed I would follow the creek all the way to Creede.

-After about 2 miles I got to the top where it leveled out and went out of the trees and into a meadow where soon after stopped at a stream to fill up on water.
-Since there was no shade I walked about a half mile to the woods to take my morning break.
+After about 2 miles I got to the top where it leveled out and left the tree cover and into a meadow where I soon stopped at a stream to fill up on water.
+Since there was no shade so I walked about a half mile to the woods to take my morning break.

 After the break it was a short walk to a gravel road with a trailhead, that would have made a better resting spot.